jorrizza/cv/README.md

 ## Work Experience ##

+### *2013-now:* Co-founder and DevOps Connaisseur at *Constructors* ###

+A group of likeminded individuals forming a full service web engineering bureau.
+I'm mainly responsible for keeping the applications running smoothly on our in-house hosting platform.
+It includes automatic deployment, monitoring and analytics of mission critical applications in many countries for a wide range of customers.
+Sometimes I can also be seen doing some Ruby on Rails or Django web development work.

 ### *2012-now:* Software Engineer at *ViaViela B.V.* ###

 Mainly Ruby on Rails development and day-to-day operations.
 This includes cloud